Carlos-Abel-17/backend-typescript/README.md

 ## This is a REST API with Typescript

 ### technologies used
-→ multer: To be able to upload files from my computer → mongoose: use mongoose as Object-Document-Mapping to be able to work with my NoSQL database.
+→ multer: To be able to upload files from my computer </br>
+→ mongoose: use mongoose as Object-Document-Mapping to be able to work with my NoSQL database.</br> → express : Use express to be able to do Http requests </br>
-→ express : Use express to be able to do Http requests → JWT : Use json web token to be able to authenticate a user.
+→ JWT : Use json web token to be able to authenticate a user.  </br>
-→ morgan : To be able to see in the terminal the Http requests and see if they are fulfilled or not.
+→ morgan : To be able to see in the terminal the Http requests and see if they are fulfilled or not. </br>
-→ cors : Use cors so that browsers give me permission to use my Http requests.
+→ cors : Use cors so that browsers give me permission to use my Http requests. </br>
 ###  language
 →Typescript: I decided to do it with Typescript as it significantly reduces errors.
 ###  Database